 Yemeni air space is currently controlled by Saudi-led coalition forces.
 The Saudi-led coalition in Yemen have declared that starting from 15 August 2016, Sana’a International Airport will be opened for United Nations and other international humanitarian organisations’ flights.
 Humanitarian organisations must send a notice to the coalition in advance of each flight, and permission will be issued based on the status of military operations.

 There’s an ongoing threat against foreigners and you are strongly advised to avoid places frequented by foreign nationals and to avoid travelling in an insecure and visible way.

-Given the current political and security situation, there’s limited government control over parts of the country with Houthi or Al-Qaeda dominance in some areas.
+Given the current political, security and health situation, there’s limited government control over parts of the country with Houthi or Al-Qaeda dominance in some areas.

 The political situation is uncertain and the threat of a further escalation of violence and disorder remains.